mdmeacham/pyimi/README.md

 # Factory reset a device
 device1.factory()
+# For now, when you factory a device
+# you should retrieve all devices again to have a
+# valid list

 # retrieve a list of your assets through Asset Inventory Tracker
 assets = Assets(imi)